antropia-studio/antropia.studio/src/content/drafts/the-8-hour-myth.md

 > "The tiredness of exhaustion is not a tiredness of positive potency.
 It is a tiredness that separates and isolates."

 This resonates deeply with what I've been experiencing and where my mind automatically drives me when I investigate what to me is one of the most important matters.
-The constant push for productivity doesn't just exhaust us—it disconnects us from ourselves, from others, from the very creativity we're trying to access... and we don't even realize.
+The constant push for productivity doesn't just exhaust us — it disconnects us from ourselves, from others, from the very creativity we're trying to access... and we don't even realize.

 ## What the Research Tells Us